ProfMcL/ECE231/Install_tools_on_MacOS.md

 Quit, then reopen Terminal for these path changes to take effect.

-## **avrdude (avr download/uploader)**
+## **avrdude**
-avrdude is the program used to flash compiled code to the ATmega328p MCU on the Arduino Uno development board.
+avrdude (avr downloader/uploader) is the program used to flash compiled code to an AVR microcontroller.
 You can install it using Homebrew.

-### **Install avrdude**
+### **Installing avrdude**

 Once homebrew is installed, you can install avrdude simply by typing  % ``brew install avrdude`` at the Terminal prompt.
 Homebrew will respond by fetching and downloading numerous files.
-When it finishes, check the avrdude installation by typing %`` which avrdude`` you should see
-``/usr/local/bin/avrdude`` (on a mac with intel processor) or ``/opt/homebrew/bin/avrdude`` (on a mac with Apple silicon processor).
+When it finishes, check the avrdude installation by typing %`` which avrdude`` you should see ``/usr/local/bin/avrdude`` (on a mac with intel processor) or ``/opt/homebrew/bin/avrdude`` (on a mac with Apple silicon processor).
 Then just type % ``avrdude`` and you'll see a screen full of menu options.
 This means avrdude was installed correctly.

 ## **make**
-Make is a program that automates the multi-step process of compiling, linking,copying and flashing a program to a microcontroller.
-A version of make comes installed as part of macOS, but it needs the xcode command line tools to work, and those tools will be installed when you install homebrew.
+Make is a program that automates the multi-step process of compiling, linking, copying and flashing a program to a microcontroller.
+A version of make comes installed as part of macOS, but it needs the xcode command line tools to work, and those tools will have been installed when you installed homebrew.
+To test you make program,  type % ``which make`` and you should see ``/usr/bin/make``.
+Next, type % ``make --version`` and you should see something like ``GNU Make 4.2.1`` or ``GNU Make 3.81``.

-macOS version.
-You should be using an up-to-date version of the mac OS, such as mac OS 12 Monterey, or 13 Ventura or 14 Sonoma.

-There are many steps involved in downloading, installing, and setting up these programs on your mac.
-You will need to set some environment PATH variables on your machine and use the Terminal command line app throughout.
-You should carefully read thru these instructions, twice, before you begin to download anything.

-A few words about the terminal and the PATH variable.
-In ECE-232 and ECE-304, we use the Terminal App extensively rather than the graphical user interface on macOS machines.
-Whenever we start a new coding project, we will create a new folder, or subdirectory, for that project and we will be working within that directory.
-In order for the binary executable files associated with VS Code, avr-gcc, avrdude, make, etc... to be able to run from different directories, we need to have the directory paths for these files included in the environmental PATH variable.
-More in this below...

-## **Test make**
-Type % ``which make``you should see ``/usr/bin/make``.
-Type % ``make --version`` and you should see something like ``GNU Make 4.2.1`` or ``GNU Make 3.81``.
 This means you're ready to proceed.

 # **Build & Flash your first program**